Agia Sophia Stadium: Transport connections

 The stadium is also expected to be served by the New Filadelfia metro station line 4.
 The station will be located in the Asia Minor and Forgotten Homelands Memorial Park Nea Filadelfeia and will be delivered in the fourth phase of the line's completion, expected around the end of the 2030s.

 Opening ceremony and matches

 The stadium's opening ceremony took place on 30 September 2022.

-AEK Athens beat Ionikos 4–1 in their new stadium's opening match on 3 October 2022, a match conducted for the sixth fixture of the 2022–23 Greek Super League.
+AEK Athens beat Ionikos 4–1 in their new stadium's opening match on 3 October 2022, a match conducted for the sixth fixture of the 2022–23 Super League.